One thing that appeals to those interested in the carnivore lifestyle is the variety of options when it comes to eating meat.

 How Many Times a Week Should I Eat Red Meat?

 You should eat red meat one to three times per week.
-On the days you do not eat red meat, you can eat other sources of meat protein such as poultry and fish.
+On the days you do not eat red meat, you can eat meat with other sources of protein, such as poultry and fish.

 Is Red Meat the Best Choice?

-The best red meats to eat are lean, minimally processed, and free of additives.
-These meats will give you the most nutrients and the least amount of saturated fat and cholesterol.
+This part of the meat gives you the most nutrients and the least amount of fatty red meat or saturated fat and cholesterol.

 Choose from the right cuts of beef, pork, lamb, bison, or venison for the healthiest options.